Treatment Programs and Services

 A licensed Day Supports provider, Dakota East provides productive and meaningful work to enable people to reach their work potential.
 This is accomplished through evaluation trials at various work sites to determine interests, abilities, and training needs.
 Services are provided in conjunction with physical and occupational therapy, adaptive equipment, and psychological and medical services, as appropriate.
 Employment training opportunities range from direct employment with a range of support, to enclave and sheltered workshop assignments.
 Production line rooms, mobile work crews, and community job sites are available for employment experience.
 Items produced by the employees of Dakota East are available through a variety of retail outlets, including Dakota East operated gift shop.
 Wholesale products are distributed to many local and regional retailers for value-added processing.

 Include 24-hour comprehensive services, which are modeled after the outcome-based approach distributed by The Council (The Council on Quality and Leadership in Supports for People with Disabilities).
-Supports for people residing at the Developmental Center are based on each person's preferences.
+Supports for people residing at the Life Skills & Transition Center are based on each person's preferences.
 People live alone or with a roommate.
 Residents can express their interests and community membership by attending church, shopping, dining out, attending local and regional cultural and sporting events, or taking vacations.
 Participation in city, regional, state, and national clubs and associations is encouraged and facilitated.
 Individuals interested in advocating for themselves and others can become involved in committees within the agency, and at regional, state and national levels.
 Social opportunities are also available on the campus.
-The facility's Collette Fitness Center is available to all Grafton area residents and offers a wide range of health activities and adaptive equipment for all to enjoy.
-Transportation is available through shuttle or vehicle scheduling.

 - Structured Treatment of Offenders Project (STOP) – people with developmental disabilities and sexual offending behaviors.
 This is not a 'place' but a coordinated arrangement of supports.

-- Dual Sensory Services – people with developmental disabilities diagnosed with profound mental retardation and vision and hearing disabilities, who also have severe medical conditions and require complicated care.
+- Dual Sensory Services – people with developmental disabilities diagnosed with profound intellectual disability and vision and hearing disabilities, who also have severe medical conditions and require complicated care.

 - Medical Services – people with developmental disabilities totally dependent on staff to complete daily cares and have medical concerns that require nursing staff accessibility 24 hours per day.